-Topcovers can be the length of the device only, ¾ length or to the sulcus or full-length.
+Topcovers can be the length of the device only, ¾ length or to the sulcus, or full-length.
 If shoe fit might be a problem consider ordering a ¾ length or sulcus length topcover.

 Heel Lifts are used unilaterally in the case of a leg length inequality on the shorter side or can be used bilaterally to take strain off the Achilles tendon.
 We recommend that you try a temporary heel lift first to determine the exact amount of lift needed before adding a permanent heel lift to your patient's QUADRASTEP® or littleSTEPS® orthotic devices.
 Our prefabricated "peel & stick" heel lifts are available in 4mm, 6mm & 8mm heights.
 Or we can do a customized heel lift height to your exact specifications.
 The maximum amount of heel lift that you can normally add to an orthotic is 10-12mm, more than that and the patient won’t be able to get the device in their shoes.
 Any additional lift amount needed to correct for a larger leg length inequality would best be added to their footwear.

 If you feel that your patient needs additional extrinsic posting, either forefoot, rearfoot or both, you can use our "peel and stick" posting material which is included in the Widget Kit, or can be purchased separately.
 This wedge shaped material allows you to change the degrees of additional posting depending on where you place the wedging material.
-If you place the wedge all the way under the orthotics so the thickest part if under the medial edge of the device you will get the maximum amount of correction and the highest number of degrees of additional posting.
+If you place the wedge all the way under the orthotics so the thickest part is under the medial edge of the device you will get the maximum amount of correction and the highest number of degrees of additional posting.
 If you need less correction, start with the narrowest part and don’t place the entire wedge under the orthotic, then trim off the excess with scissors once the desired amount of correction has been achieved.
 This is best done while the patient is standing on the orthotics to see the desired amount (number of degrees) of correction.

 The purpose of metatarsal domes is to restore the transverse metatarsal arch.
 They work by lifting the 2nd, 3rd & 4th metatarsals to redistribute more weight onto the 1st & 5th metatarsal heads.
 This distribution is meant to place the foot in a more stable tripod position.
-Those Quads like D & F , that have a transverse metatarsal arch reversal tend to find a metatarsal dome or mound very comfortable.
-Often the E Quad which has a rigid Forefoot varus finds Metatarsal Domes hard to tolerate because the rigid forefoot tends to slide off the edge of the dome.
+Those Quads like D & F, that have a transverse metatarsal arch reversal, tend to find a metatarsal dome or mound very comfortable.
+Often the E Quad, which has a rigid forefoot varus, finds Metatarsal Domes hard to tolerate because the rigid forefoot tends to slide off the edge of the dome.

 We commonly get asked if an office can do their own customization on our QUADRASTEP® and littleSTEPS® prefabricated foot orthoses.
 We sell a number of items like heel lifts, metatarsal domes and wedges that are "peel & stick" and are easy to apply in an office setting.
 They can be trimmed around the edges to remove excess material (if needed) using scissors, no grinder or specialized lab set-up is needed.